blairmacintyre/blairmacintyre.github.com/_posts/2008-09-17-rwww-rises-again-ismar08.md

 layout: post
 ---

-As I sit in the ISMAR  panelon "the future of AR", I'm reminded of work I did with Rob Kooper (a former student in my lab) back around 2000, on the {% capture ca-cite %}{% reference kooper2003browsing %}{% endcapture %} "Real-world wide web"{% sidenotevar "chang-ungar" ca-cite %}.
+As I sit in the ISMAR  panelon "the future of AR", I'm reminded of work I did with Rob Kooper (a former student in my lab) back around 2000, on the "Real-world wide web".

 The idea behind the real-world wide web (admittedly, not a great name) is to create a wearable AR interface to the web;  the fundamental assumption on which it is based was that you could author and query information based on location, not just content.
+{% capture ca-cite %}{% reference kooper2003browsing %}{% endcapture %}
-In that work, we brought up a lot of issues that would need to be addressed to make such an interface work, to make it safe and to make authoring and query practical.
+In that work{% sidenotevar "chang-ungar" ca-cite %}, we brought up a lot of issues that would need to be addressed to make such an interface work, to make it safe and to make authoring and query practical.

 The world has changed a lot;  Web 2.0 has arrive;  mobile phones are powerful;  RSS feeds, user-generated content and social networking are concepts familiar to a large part of the digital society.
 And now, the AR community is finally starting to turn toward this problem.